ESCC’s Programs

 The ESCC is committed to providing equal employment opportunities (EEO) which are free from discrimination, harassment, and retaliation during recruitment, hiring, and retention of all applicants and employees, including corps members.
 We are happy to provide the full text of our policy if requested.

-Applications are open from January - March and are reviewed on a rolling basis until all positions are filled.
+Applications are open from December - March and are reviewed on a rolling basis until all positions are filled.

-WILDLands Technical Trail Crews
+WILDlands Technical Trail Crews

 Level: Technical/Experienced